futurice/android-best-practices/README.md

 [Stetho](http://facebook.github.io/stetho/) is a debug bridge for Android applications from Facebook that integrates with the Chrome desktop browser's Developer Tools.
 With Stetho you can easily inspect your application, most notably the network traffic.
 It also allows you to easily inspect and edit SQLite databases and the shared preferences in your app.
 You should, however, make sure that Stetho is only enabled in the debug build and not in the release build variant.

+Another alternative is [Chuck](https://github.com/jgilfelt/chuck) which, although offering slightly more simplified functionality, is still useful for testers as the logs are displayed on the device, rather than in the more complicated connected Chrome browser setup that Stetho requires.

 ### Use LeakCanary

 [LeakCanary](https://github.com/square/leakcanary) is a library that makes runtime detection and identification of memory leaks a more routine part of your application development process.
 See the library [wiki](https://github.com/square/leakcanary/wiki) for details on configuration and usage.
 Just remember to configure only the "no-op" dependency in your release build!